-The purpose of screening is to determine the sub-project's eligibility for World Bank funding and to identify, whether the subproject would have the potential to cause significant adverse impacts on the environment and society, consequently the appropriate safeguard instruments and mitigation measures to manage those impacts.
+The purpose of screening is to determine the sub-project's eligible for Project's funding/guaranteeand to identify the subproject's potential adverse impacts and risks on the environment and society, consequently to determine the appropriate safeguard instruments and mitigation measures to manage those impacts.
 Environmental screening will be carried out at the stage of identification and selection of subprojects.

-V.1.1.
+V.2.
 Eligibility Screening